HranMa/MD-DFT-Toolbox/ice-growth-front/README.md

 If you encounter any issues or unexpected behavior while using these test files or the scripts, please feel free to submit an issue on GitHub or contact via email for support.

 ## Note on Methodology
-This script was independently developed based on literature insights and personal implementation during the early stages of the project.
-While it offers a novel approach to analyzing ice growth fronts, users are strongly encouraged to complement their analysis with widely validated mainstream tools such as CHILL+, which have undergone extensive benchmarking and community validation.
+This script was independently developed early in the project, inspired by literature and personal implementation.
+While it provides a novel method for analyzing ice growth fronts, users are strongly encouraged to also use established, widely validated tools like CHILL+, which benefit from extensive benchmarking and community validation.

 ## 📖 Citation